masak/nugget/description.md

         }
     };

 The parentheses after `fun` are optional; if the function doesn't take any parameters, you can leave them out.
+Parameters are treated as `let` variable declarations; that is, bound at runtime but unassignable.

 The final semicolon is required, if you're planning on more statements after the function definition.

 It's possible to call a function before declaring it, as long as it's declared before the end of the compilation unit.
 This allows functions to be mutually recursive.

+### Function calls

 Three conditions cause the compiler to consider the mention of a function to be a *call* to that function: